treytaylersmith/SVG-Logo-Maker/README.md

 # SVG-Logo-Maker

 ## Description
-A program that prompts a user for simple logo information and creates turns that information into an SVG file.
+A program that prompts a user for simple logo information and turns that information into an SVG file.

 ![image](/examples/example-logo.png)